cfdp/cfdp.dk/wp-content/plugins/comment-moderation-e-mail-to-post-author/readme.txt

 Just install and activate it: All post comment moderation notifications will be sent **only** to each respective **Post Author**.
 If, by any chance, the post author has no moderation rights (Contributor level) *or* there is no author e-mail set then the default site e-mail address will still get the notification.

-Works on WordPress 3.7 and above in both Normal and Multi-site mode.
+WordPress Multisite compatible, per-site or network activated or as a must-use plugin.

 == Installation ==

 Hit [install now](http://coveredwebservices.com/wp-plugin-install/?plugin=comment-moderation-e-mail-to-post-author), provide your site home address and continue to log in on your own site.
 Easy, by Covered Web Service :)

 == Frequently Asked Questions ==

 = I see no settings page =
 There is no settings page.
 The plugin will do only *one thing* : make comment moderation notifications go to the authors e-mail address, and no longer the site moderator address.

 = Nothing looks different.
 Is it working at all? =
 To test if it is working: